dskindell/ggmo/README.md

 # Global GoogleMock Objects #

+An API to help write GoogleTest/GoogleMock unit tests for C projects.

 # README #

 Simply add the ggmo.h header to your project and include it in every GoogleTest unit test source file.